StevenMapes/django-aws-api-gateway-websockets/README.md

 - Add a test case to show that the bug is fixed or the feature is implemented correctly.
 - Test using ```python -W error::DeprecationWarning -W error::PendingDeprecationWarning -m coverage run --parallel -m pytest --ds tests.settings```
 - Create a pull request, tagging the issue, bug me until I can merge your pull request.
 Also, don't forget to add yourself to AUTHORS.

-# TO DO
-1. Example of a "chat" implementation I.E. a view that receives a message and published the same message to all sessions within the same channel
-2. Example of setting the channel within the default handler
-3. Example of creating a custom route